A Letter to Mom: Reflections on Water and Terrence Malick

 As Ian Bradley puts it in his book, Water: A Spiritual History:

 “Covering roughly almost 70% of the earth’s surface and making up a similar proportion of the human body, it is essential to life in all its forms and is at both the start and heart of the evolutionary chain.”
 All religions use water not just as a mere ritual but as a constant reminder and even as a tool for the journey of what is next to come.
-Perhaps the Hindus are right, that we were once part of the Ultimate Reality, the Brahman; we were meant to go back to the divine once was done fulfilling our purpose.
+Perhaps the Hindus are right, that we were once part of the Ultimate Reality, the Brahman; we were meant to go back to the divine once we're done fulfilling our purpose.
 We return to the water.
 Perhaps water is also a path to this spiritual evolution as expressed in Malick’s cinema.
 And perhaps I will see you again, by the water.

 I look forward to our next movie, Mom.
 You are always missed.